Topeka, Kansas, and Austin, Texas

 Quoted from Ben Graham's book A Gathering of Promises: The Battle for Texas's Psychedelic Music (2015)

 We're amused to find some accounts on the internet suggesting that Sonobeat records The Thingies in a hotel room.
 This is actually a twisted but unrelated account of how the band come to Texas from Florida, en route to San Francisco, stopping to visit Phil Weaver's family in Waco, Texas, where the band ends up remaining for several weeks.
-The local motel where they're staying provides them with rehearsal space.
-Eventually, of course, the band makes it to Austin.
-The Thingies' Sonobeat sessions actually are recorded during off-hours at Swinger's Club in north Austin, the same venue Sonobeat has used to record its first single by the Sweetarts.
+The Waco motel where they're staying provides them with rehearsal space.
+Eventually, of course, the band makes it to Austin where they almost immediately are engaged as The Matchbox night club's house band.
+The Thingies' Sonobeat sessions are recorded during off-hours at Swinger's Club in north Austin, the same venue Sonobeat has used to record its first single by the Sweetarts.
 The Thingies' vocals are overdubbed about a week later, in a session starting at midnight, at the KAZZ-FM studios (where Sonobeat producer Rim Kelley works as a deejay) in the Perry Brooks Building in downtown Austin.

-The finished tracks for The Thingies' single sit for a few months while Sonobeat sorts out whether its Conqueroo single or Shiva's Headband single will be released first; both are recorded in the same general time frame as The Thingies' tracks.
-The Thingies' single finally makes it out a week after the Conqueroo's is released (the Shiva's Headband single is shelved and never released).
+The finished tracks for The Thingies' single sit for a few months while Sonobeat sorts out whether its singles] by The Conqueroo and Shiva's Headband will be released first; both are recorded in the same general time frame as The Thingies' tracks.
+The Thingies' single finally makes it out a week after The Conqueroo's is released (the Shiva's Headband single is shelved and never released).
 The release delay doesn't seem to have any negative impact: Mass Confusion is well received critically and gets local and regional radio airplay.

 The Thingies – perhaps by design – is shrouded in mystery.
 Is the band from Florida or Kansas?
 Does the band move on from Austin to San Francisco or does it break up before leaving Austin?
 Are the lyrics "love sadly dying" in Mass Confusion references to LSD?
-Wherever the band comes from, The Thingies makes quite an impression on the Austin music scene during barely a six month period, playing gig after gig at Austin's legendary Vulcan Gas Company, the Matchbox, and other local night spots alongside Johnny Winter, the 13th Floor Elevators, The Conqueroo, and most every other leading Central Texas prog and psychedelic rock band.
+Wherever the band comes from, The Thingies makes quite an impression on the Austin music scene during barely a six month period, playing gig after gig at Austin's legendary Vulcan Gas Company, The Matchbox, and other local night spots alongside Johnny Winter, The 13th Floor Elevators, The Conqueroo, and most every other leading Central Texas progressive and psychedelic rock band.
 The Thingies even performs at the Afro Club, traditionally a blues, jazz, and R&B venue in east Austin.
-In actuality, the group is from Topeka, Kansas (except for Phil Weaver, who is from Waco, Texas), has played in Florida, and does break up in Austin, never making it to California.
-The break up occurs just before the band's Sonobeat single is released in spring '68, which is the reason the remaining Thingies tracks are never completed.
+In actuality, the group is from Topeka, Kansas (except for Phil Weaver, who is from Waco, Texas), spends summer 1967 playing in Miami, Florida, and breaks up in Austin, never making it to California.
+The break up occurs just before Sonobeat releases the band's single in spring '68, which is the reason the remaining Thingies tracks are never completed.

 Band members are Phil Weaver, Gordon Marcellus, Larry Miller, Bob Cole, Ernie Swisher, and John Dalton.
 Larry now lives in Florida and performs regularly as front man for Larry Joe Miller and the Delusions.
 Phil returns to and still lives in his hometown, Waco, Texas.
 Gordon succumbs to cancer in 2004.